AkumaVenom/PokemonSpirit3D/README.txt

 -most pokemon moves and particles need to be added.
 -500 team/box pokemon slots need to be coded in multiple blueprints.
 -random wild pokemon sizes, mini to extra big and change pokemon voices pitch based on the pokemon size.
+-most Shiny, Mettalic & Ghostly pokemon need to be added as a child BP of Pet_Parent_BP.
 -----------------------------------